Al-Turrah: Education and health care

 Furthermore, the town boasts Quranic centers that are affiliated with the Ministry of Endowments and the Society for the Preservation of the Quran.
 These centers are either permanent or operate as summer centers, with the objective of memorizing the Quran and teaching other Islamic sciences.
 Two notable examples are the Ammar bin Yasser Center of the Association for the Preservation of the Quran and the Al-Nu'man ibn Muqrin Center of the Salihin Association for the Memorization of the Quran.
 Both have produced numerous male and female Quran memorizers.
 A number of mosques in the town also function as summer centers for memorizing the Quran under the auspices of the Ministry of Religious Endowments during the summer vacation period for school students.
 Furthermore, the municipality boasts a multitude of kindergartens catering to children between the ages of four and six.
 Kindergartens are not compulsory, unlike schools, and they precede the age of six years or the beginning of the school stage in the first grade.

-In terms of health, the town has three health centers: the Northern Al-Turrah Health Center, the Southern Tura Health Center, and the Comprehensive Hauran Plain Health Center.
-The latter is located west of Al-Turrah at the border of the village of al-Shajara.
-Additionally, a number of private pharmacies are also available in Al-Turrah.
+In terms of health, the town has three health centers: the Northern Al-Turra Health Center, the Southern Tura Health Center, and the Comprehensive Hauran Plain Health Center.
+The latter is located west of Al-Turra at the border of the village of al-Shajara.
+Additionally, a number of private pharmacies are also available in Al-Turra.

 Sports

 Al-Tura SC was established in 1979 and is currently one of the Jordanian First Division football clubs.
 It achieved promotion the Jordan Professional League in 1998, participating in the 1999 season.
 Additionally, the team advanced to the semi-finals of the Jordan FA Cup, maintaining its status as the sole club in the town until 2017, when Shabab Hauran SC was established.
 In the town, as in the rest of Jordan and the majority of the Arab world, football is the most popular sport.
 From time to time, popular teams and neighborhood teams are formed and engage in competitions with one another.
 These competitions may occur with some regularity.

 Conversely, individual combat sports such as taekwondo, kickboxing, and others are highly popular among the town's residents.
 These sports have been successfully promoted by clubs, which have attracted a significant number of players, particularly children and teenagers.
 The number of individuals joining these clubs tends to increase during the summer vacation period, and a number of players from these clubs have been successful in winning a number of local tournaments.
-The Hauran Plain Municipality owns a municipal stadium in Al-Turrah, called the Al-Turrah Municipal Stadium.
+The Hauran Plain Municipality owns a municipal stadium in Al-Turra, called the Al-Turra Municipal Stadium.
 This stadium serves as a training ground for the Al-Tura SC.
 In 2012, the stadium underwent a renovation that transformed it from a dirt floor to an artificial turf surface.
 This modification made the facility suitable for the club's sports training, thereby saving time, money, and effort for the players and the team management in general.